Albany County, New York

-Albany County constitutes the central core of the Capital District of the State of New York, which comprises the Albany-Schenectady-Troy, NY Metropolitan Statistical Area.

 History

 Colonial

 After England took control of the colony of New Netherland from the Dutch, Albany County was created on November 1, 1683, by New York Governor Thomas Dongan, and confirmed on October 1, 1691.
 The act creating the county vaguely defined its territory "to containe the Towns of Albany, the Collony Rensselaerwyck, Schonecteda, and all the villages, neighborhoods, and Christian Plantaçons on the east side of Hudson River from Roelef's Creek, and on the west side from Sawyer's Creek (Saugerties) to the Sarraghtoga."
 The confirmation declared in 1691 was similar but omitted the Town of Albany, substituted "Mannor of Ranselaerswyck" for "Collony Rensselaerwyck", and stated "to the uttermost end of Sarraghtoga" instead of just "to Sarraghtoga".
 Livingston Manor was annexed to Albany County from Dutchess County in 1717.

 Albany's boundaries were defined more closely as state statutes would add land to the county, or more commonly subtract land for the formation of new counties.
 In 1772 with the creation of Tryon and Charlotte counties, Albany gained definitive boundaries and included what are now Albany, Columbia, Rensselaer, Saratoga, and Schenectady counties; large parts of Greene and Washington counties; and the disputed southwest corner of Vermont.

 The city of Albany was the first municipality within this large county, founded as the village (dorp in Dutch) of Beverwyck by the Director-General of New Amsterdam, Pieter Stuyvesant, who also established the first court in Albany.
 Albany was established as a city in 1686 by Governor Dongan through the Dongan Charter after the English took over the colony.
 Schenectady to the west was given a patent with some municipal rights in 1684 and became a borough in 1765.